Dessyreqt/HeliosDiscordBot/README.md

 ## Running Helios Locally

 If you want to build Helios for yourself and run it on your local machine, you'll need to set up a Discord bot token and set it using the dotnet user-secrets utility.
+You can get a Discord bot token here: [https://discord.com/developers/applications](https://discord.com/developers/applications).
+You'll need to create a new application, then add a bot to that application.
+You can then copy the token from the bot page.

 From the csproj folder:

 `dotnet user-secrets set "DiscordSettings:Token" "<Token>"`